-- Comprehensive Portfolio: Orange's IoT portfolio offers a comprehensive set of building blocks for IoT, with global connectivity management, certified objects, managed IoT platforms, advanced analytics, consulting, and professional services.
-Orange also offers industrialized products such as Smart Tracking, Smart Operation, and Smart Interactions, which support three market segments: connected cars and products, smart cities (and buildings), and Industry 4.0. - Technical Resources: Orange has over 700 IoT experts, as well as 2,400 data experts and 1,700 digital experts.
-It also has 2,300 security experts in its Orange Cyberdefense organization and 2,400 cloud experts in its Orange Cloud for Business unit.
-The Orange group has 8,000 people working in R&D, with about 10% of this resource dedicated to Orange Business Services. - Wide-Ranging Connectivity: Orange has a mobile network in 26 countries, global MPLS connectivity, 600+ roaming agreements, WiFi, satellite (including a new IoT service for maritime), radio/mesh networks, and a LoRa network in France covering 95% of the population.
-It has both LTE-M and NB-IoT in Belgium, with LTE-M in five countries.
-It has been further extending its LTE-M deployments in Europe, U.S., and Japan and has launched 5G in six countries in Europe. - Co-Innovation Strategy: Orange's strategy of joint innovation with key partners addresses growth markets and helps develop value-added sector solutions.
-Orange has opened nine 5G Labs in France, Belgium, and Romania to foster innovation around 5G. - Strong Foundation: Orange's IoT business has been combined with enterprise mobility to form Smart Mobility Services- keeping connectivity and digital transformation linked- and grown to more than 24.3 million connections (in 35 countries).
-Connections are split into automotive/ transport (50%), smart cities and territories (25%), industry/ manufacturing (15%), and daily life/healthcare (10%).
+- Comprehensive Portfolio: Orange's IoT portfolio offers a comprehensive set of building blocks for IoT with global connectivity management, certified objects, managed IoT platforms, advanced analytics, consulting, and professional services.
+Orange also offers industrialized products, such as Smart Tracking, Smart Operation, and Smart Interactions, which support three market segments: connected cars and products, smart cities (and buildings), and Industry 4.0.

+- Technical Resources: Orange has over 750 IoT experts, as well as 3,900 data, digital, and AI experts.
+It also has 2,100 security experts in its Orange Cyberdefense organization and 2,600 cloud experts in its Orange Cloud for Business unit.
+The Orange group has 8,000 people working in research and development, with about 10% of this resource dedicated to Orange Business Services.

+- Wide-Ranging Connectivity: Orange has a mobile network in 26 countries, global multiprotocol label switching connectivity, 600+ roaming agreements, WiFi, satellite (including a new IoT service for maritime), radio/mesh networks, and a LoRa network in France covering 95% of the population.
+It has both LTE-M and narrowband IoT (NB-IoT) in Belgium, Luxembourg, Spain, Slovakia, and Romania, with LTE-M in every European country in which it operates, plus in the US and Japan.
+Orange has also launched 5G in six countries in Europe.

+- Connected Cars and Products: Orange's

+vertical approach has delivered sustained

+success in the automotive space.
+Orange now

+has several Tier 1 automotive customers in

+Europe, Asia, and North America.
+Meanwhile,

+its Connected Products vertical targets OEMs in

+Europe and device makers worldwide to help

+accelerate IoT device development, leading to

+large scale deployments.